Stuycs-K/final-project-10-tungs/WORKLOG.md

    - I figured out that waiting() in the code itself pauses the entire program, whereas I want more of a multithreading effect

 - I'm probably going to have to resort to storing all graph visual transitions in a queue and then updating the graph in the draw() function

+### Day 5: Friday, May 26th
+Classwork:
+- Continued writing base code for algorithms -- base code as in the algorithm themselves.
+I need to write that first before I implement the visual aspect of the algorithm visualizer.
+   - I worked on base code for two algorithms:
+    - Cycle detection (I wrote the code, but didn't test it)
+    - Topological sort (I finished the psuedocode, but didn't get to write the code yet)

+ - Over the weekend I'll likely write some algorithms and then test them all, before deciding how to visualize the algorithms.

+ Homework:
+ - It's a Friday and I haven't gotten any rest, so I am not working today.